 After the initial occupancy period, the owner may request a rent adjustment in accordance with the owner's lease.
-For rent increase requests after initial lease-up.
+For rent increase requests after initial lease-up, the CCHA may request owners to provide information about the rents charged for other units on the premises, if the premises include more than 4 units.
+In evaluating the proposed rents in comparison to other units on the premises the CCHA will consider unit size and length of tenancy in the other units.